erroronline1/caro/readme.md

 * The calendar is usable from 1970-01-01 until 2079-06-06.
 This is due to limitations of SQL-Server as time of writing.
 * There are some limitations and differences as opposed to [regular](https://www.rfc-editor.org/rfc/rfc7763.html) or rather [GitHub-flavoured](https://github.github.com/gfm/) Markdown if you're familiar with that:
     * images can be embedded but lack proper fetching within CARO context due to the Service-Worker
-    * code blocks are not parsed as \<code\> due to limited compatibility with the [TCPDF](#ressources)-implementation, but \<span\> with inline monospace style instead
+	* code blocks are not parsed as <code> due to limited compatibility with the [TCPDF](#ressources)-implementation, but <span> with inline monospace style instead
-    * multiple lines for list items must be end with one or more spaces on the previous line
+	* multiple lines for list items must end with one or more spaces on the previous line, linebreaks within lists behave a bit different than regular Markdown
 	* this flavour currently lacks support of
-        * setext headers by unterlining
+		* setext headers by unterlining due to h1 and h2 being to big in context of this application
-        * blockquotes within list items
 		* definitions
-        * double backticks for escaping
+		* multiline code within lists

 [Content](#content)